-Quick Reference Guide 09.21
+Quick Reference Guide 08.22

-Tool Symbol Where it works How it works Text to Speech • Google Docs Google Slides ePubs Web Reads text aloud with dual color highlighting and natural-sounding voices.
-Highlight or place your cursor in front of some text, and click the Play button.
-Hover Speech R ePubs Web Reads text on websites in Chrome without highlighting, simply hover over the text you'd like to read.
-Check It 0 Google Docs A proofreading tool that checks for spelling, grammar and confusable word errors.
-Turn the feature on to see your errors underlined in purple in your Google Doc.
-Then choose from the list of suggested corrections, ignore the error, or add the word to your custom dictionary.
-Prediction ⊈ Google Docs Google Slides Web Provides word suggestions as you type.
+Tool Symbol Where it works How it works Text to Speech • Google Docs Google Slides ePubs Reads text aloud with dual color highlighting and natural-sounding voices.
+Highlight or place your cursor in front of some text, and click Web the Play button.
+Hover Speech ePubs Web Reads text on websites in Chrome without highlighting, simply hover over the text you'd like to read.
+A proofreading tool that checks for spelling, grammar and confusable word errors.
+Check It (S) Google Docs Turn the feature on to see your errors underlined in purple in your Google Doc.
+Then choose from the list of suggested corrections, ignore the error, or add the word to your custom dictionary. - Google Docs Provides word suggestions as you type.
 Develops writing skills and helps construct error-free sentences more easily.
-Hover over word suggestions to hear aloud.
+Prediction 1 Google Slides Web Hover over word suggestions to hear aloud.
 Click on a word or click Ctrl + the number next to the word you'd like to insert.
-Talking Dictionary Google Docs Google Slides ePubs Web Provides definitions to improve comprehension and writing.
-Definitions can even be read aloud.
-Picture Dictionary R Google Docs Google Slides ePubs Web Displays images from Widgit® Symbols to help support fluency and understanding.
-Screenshot Reader Google Docs Google Slides Web Converts inaccessible text to accessible text through OCR.
-Click the icon and then drag your mouse to draw a rectangle around any inaccessible text, to OCR it on demand.
-Audio Maker Google Docs Google Slides ePubs Web Converts selected text into an audio file, e.g. MP3, which will be automatically downloaded and can then be saved or shared in Google Drive.
+Talking Dictionary Google Docs Google Slides ePubs Web Provides definitions to improve comprehension and writing Definitions can even be read aloud.
+Picture Dictionary Google Docs Google Slides ePubs Web Displays images from Widgit® Symbols to help support fluency and understanding.
+Screenshot 1-21 Google Docs Converts inaccessible text to accessible text through OCR.
+Click the icon and then drag your mouse to draw a Reader ! !
+Google Slides Web rectangle around any inaccessible text, to OCR it on demand.
+Audio Maker Google Docs Google Slides ePubs Web Converts selected text into an audio file, which will be automatically downloaded and can then be saved or shared in Google Drive.